ciacob/auntie/README.md

 Where:
 - `<source>`: Path to a local file or folder to supply the text for converting.
-For the path, use an application-relative link, or an absolute file path.
+For the path, use an current working directory-relative link, or an absolute file path.
 By default, all `*.txt` files found are converted and included in the resulting compilation, but this behavior can be changed using the `<options>` file (see the `sourceFileTypes` setting).
 As for marking a file for exclusion, you can type